-What's more, we will let you know whether eating raw Chaga is recommended.
-Read on to learn how you can benefit from the polysaccharides, antioxidants, and other medicinal properties in Chaga supplements.
+Read on to learn how you can benefit from the polysaccharides, antioxidants, and other medicinal properties of Chaga supplements.

 Chaga mushrooms, or Inonotus obliquus, are medicinal fungi that grow on birch trees.
 Found in the cold climates of the Northern hemisphere, Chaga mushrooms have been in use for centuries in traditional medicine to boost overall health.

-Almost every research article on the Chaga mushroom describes the many amazing benefits.
-The Chaga mushroom tea boosts immunity(2), improves gut health(3), gives a kick of energy, and increases mental clarity.
+Research articles on the Chaga mushroom describe its many incredible benefits.
+The Chaga mushroom tea promotes weight loss, boosts immunity(2), improves gut health(3), gives an energy kick, and increases mental clarity.

 How To Use Chaga Mushroom Powder?